Blog

 Step 4: Begin the buildout

-When you buy or lease a commercial space, you will often need to do a buildout.
-This refers to all of the construction inside of the commercial space.
-If you’re not familiar with a buildout, this guide does a good job explaining the concept in its entirety.
+A buildout is all of the construction inside of your commercial space.
+If you’re not familiar with a buildout, this guide does a good job of explaining the concept.

 At this stage, you’ll employ the help of a contractor to oversee the process.
 You’ll work closely with their team to ensure everything runs smoothly.
 You may also want to bring in a designer or architect at this stage.